What is the Preadmission screening and resident review definition of intellectual disability?

-According to 42 CFR 483.102(b)(3), an individual has an intellectual disability if he or she has:
+According to the Code of Federal Regulations (CFR) at 42 CFR 483.102(b)(3), an individual has an intellectual disability if he or she has:

-A level of intellectual disability as described in the American Association on Mental Retardation's (AAMR) Manual on Classification in Mental Retardation, published in 1983; or
+A level of intellectual disability (ID) as described in the American Association on Mental Retardation's (AAMR) Manual on Classification in Mental Retardation, published in 1983; or

-A related condition, which is defined by 42 CFR 435.1010 as a disability that:
+A related condition, which is defined by 42 CFR 435.1010Â as a disability that:

 a) Is attributable to: